ChristianKniep/QNIBIncBlog/_posts/2014-04-11-qnibterminal-virtual-hpc.markdown

 layout: post
 title:  "OSDC2014 my way to QNIBTerminal - Virtual HPC"
 date:   2014-04-11 10:27:36
+categories: qnibterminal
-categories: qnibterminal eng cluster docker osdc
+tags: qnibterminal eng cluster docker osdc blog
 ---

 On my way home (at least to an intermediate stop at my mothers) from the